- BY Colin Yeo

 Immigration detention

 Use of immigration detention has decreased in recent years.
-At the same time, the percentage of those experiencing immigration detention who are asylum seekers increased markedly in 2021 and 2022 before dropping again last year.
+At the same time, the percentage of those experiencing immigration detention who are asylum seekers increased markedly in 2021 and 2022 before dropping in 2023 but is on the increase again in 2024.

 Immigration detention is supposed to be for the purpose of removing those with no permission to remain in the United Kingdom.
 Immigration detention centres are formally called ‘removal’ centres.
 However, the number of detainees leaving detention to be removed from the country has fallen drastically since 2010.
-The majority are now released into the community.
+The majority are released into the community, albeit by a much smaller margin than in recent years.

 This calls into question whether a decision to detain these people was the right one.
 The cost of holding a person in immigration detention is around £90 per day.